suenot/aicommit/readme.md

 - 🚧 Split commits by file (`aicommit --by-file`)
 - 🚧 Split commits by feature (`aicommit --by-feature`)
 - 🚧 Version management for multiple languages (package.json, requirements.txt, etc.)
+- 🚧 Version management with git tag
 - 🚧 Branch safety checks for push operations
+- 🚧 Support for cross-compilation (ARM, AARCH64, etc.)
+- 🚧 Installation from binary
+- 🚧 Publication management
+- 🚧 Publication in brew/macports
+- 🚧 Publication in apt/apk/yum/pacman
+- 🚧 Publication in npm
+- 🚧 Publication in other package managers
+- 🚧 Support for submodules
+- 🚧 Support for mercurial

 Legend:
 - ✅ Implemented